safi842/Microstructure-GAN/README.md

 - `.\app`: a directory that contains the source code for the app.
 Further instructions on the app can be found below.

 ### Application
+Click the *Open in Streamlit button underneath the heading to launch the app* \
-** If you want to run the app locally, follow the instructions below
+**If you want to run the app locally, follow the instructions below**
 <p align="center">
   <img src="https://raw.githubusercontent.com/safi842/Microstructure-GAN/main/docs/GAN%20App%20demo.png" width="1500"/>
 </p>